Global markets under Trump: Build the Wall (Street)!... and China

 “With these U.S. elections, not all emerging markets are the same,” said Manik Narain, head of EM strategy at UBS.

-For a graphic on How emerging market stocks have done since Trump’s election:
+(GRAPHIC: How emerging market stocks have done since Trump's election - )

-For a graphic on Major world stock indexes over the last four years:
+(GRAPHIC: Major world stock indexes over the last four years - )

-For a graphic on World stocks market cap rise over last four years:
+(GRAPHIC: World stocks market cap rise over last four years - )

 Our Standards: The Thomson Reuters Trust Principles.